sts10/sts10.github.io/_posts/2020-10-11-rust-neovim-setup.markdown

 ## Install necessary programs

-Assuming you have [Rust installed](https://www.rust-lang.org/tools/install) already, via `rustup`, here's a BASH script to install all the programs we'll be using:
+Assuming you have [Rust installed](https://www.rust-lang.org/tools/install) already (the installation process seems to change over time, so I won't paste the current process here), via `rustup`, here's a BASH script to install all the programs we'll be using:

 ```bash
 #!/bin/bash